thchang/DelaunayFan/README.md

 ### Contents

  - delaunayfan.f90 contains the main subroutine DELAUNAYFAN
+ - delaunayneighbors.f90 contains a slight modification to DELAUNAYFAN, DELAUNAYNEIGHBORS, which returns the indices of the Delaunay neighbors, but not the simplices
  - AFL.f90 contains the source code for the face list data structure described in Chang et. al, as well as a subset of the Vector class (see thchang/VectorClass)
  - blas.f contains a minimal copy of BLAS, containing only the procedures required by delaunayfan.f90
  - lapack.f contains a minimal copy of LAPACK, containing only the procedures required by delaunayfan.f90
+ - test\_fan.f90 contains driver code generating a command line program for DELAUNAYFAN
- - main.f90 contains driver code generating a command line program for DelaunayFan
+ - test\_neighbors.f90 contains driver code generating a command line program for DELAUNAYNEIGHBORS
  - Makefile for building the code using the gfortran compiler
  - SAMPLE-2D-20N.dat contains a pseudo-randomly generated input set in 2-dimensions containing 20 vertices/input points
+ - SAMPLE-4D-43N-DEGEN.dat contains a degenerate dataset from a real world problem in 4D with 43 data points.
+DELAUNAYFAN and DELAUNAYNEIGHBORS throw errors (IERR=40) when run on these datasets.
  - delvor-ieeesec.pdf contains a detailed description of the algorithm

 ### Compiling and Testing